A recipe for a summery, delicious, easy pasta with roasted peppers and baby lima beans for an extra hit of protein.

 But peppers of all colors are delicious in pasta, and especially so when they’re roasted.
 Ergo, my summery Pasta with Roasted Peppers and Baby Lima Beans.

-I used organic, whole-wheat pasta for this recipe, but if you’re doing the gluten-free thing, feel free to sub with gluten-free or any other kind of pasta.
+I used organic, whole-wheat pasta for this recipe for pasta with roasted peppers, but if you’re doing the gluten-free thing, feel free to sub with gluten-free or any other kind of pasta.
 And don’t hesitate to add more veggies.
 I threw in some leeks and some onions, but you can add to this recipe some green or yellow squash like zucchini or roasted eggplant.

 A shout out today to the Washington Post, my hometown newspaper and one of the best in the world, for their fabulous article over this weekend on Pani Puris, the ultimate Bombay street snack, and for quoting me.
 Rachel Kaufman, the writer, said she reached out to me because she had enjoyed reading my blog posts about Bombay street foods.
 This is just one of the many, many joys I get out of writing this blog for you.
 Holy Cow! may not be the most famous vegan food blog out there, but who needs that when I know I have some of the best readers who appreciate what I cook and write for you.